1950 Brazilian general election: President

 Vargas won a convincing victory, with 48.7% of the vote and close to an absolute majority of votes cast.
-Despite the UDN's claim that he was not constitutionally elected (they claimed that a candidate needed an absolute majority of the votes), Vargas was inaugurated President in January 1951.
+Despite the UDN's claim that he was not constitutionally elected (they claimed that a candidate needed an absolute majority of the votes), Vargas was inaugurated President on 31 January 1951.

-As of 2023, this remains the last time that the bellwether state of Minas Gerais voted for the losing candidate.
+As of 2023, this remains the last time that the bellwether state of Minas Gerais did not vote for the winner of the election.